Franky1/Streamlit-Selenium-Firefox/README.md

-# Streamlit-Selenium-Firefox
+# Streamlit Selenium Firefox

-Streamlit example project try to use firefox/geckodriver on streamlit cloud
+Streamlit example project try to use firefox/geckodriver on streamlit cloud.